Through the Lens of a Mother

 I feel lost.

 You see, I knew it all when I had my first – life was easy!
-I laughed in the face of murmuring strangers and friends alike: that parenting was intense and possibly the most difficult thing in the world… How could that be?
+I laughed in the face of murmuring strangers and friends alike: that parenting was intense and possibly the most difficult thing change in the world…how could that be?
 My baby came into the world smiling, never cried a tear unless communicating she was slightly hungry, always a twinkle in her eye.
 She listened to my soft whispers as if they were commands.
 Potty was a fun weekend project, mommy and daddy were bosses of the house and time out corner at the bottom of the staircase away from the family was torture for her.

 Then came her little sister.